elbakerino/js-dev-starter/README.md

     - there is no clear solution yet, *the target would be to use the strict `NodeNext` for as much as possible*
 - basic Jest/testing-library setup, **but not yet optimized/fully setup**
 - contains basic example on data providers for server+client-side rendering, **but does not contain react routing and respective data loading yet**
+- storybook and styles (webpack-imports, separate stylesheets) are not that good integrated yet